With Omnisend's split automations, you have the ability to create different automation paths based on customer responses within the automation itself.

-If the rule in the Split block is met, contact goes through the Yes path, otherwise - through the No one.
+If the rule in the Split block is met, contact goes through the Yes path; otherwise - through the No path.

 What is even more exciting is that you can add different rules to a Single split and combine them with either AND or OR operator.
 Up to 5 rules can be added to a single Split.

-💬 Check our blog article for more ideas on the Split block usage.
+💬 Check our blog article for more ideas on Split block usage.

-In the contacts properties menu, you can see the list of the default properties, tags, and Segments.
+You can see the list of default properties, tags, and Segments in the contacts properties menu.
 For example, in the screenshot presented below, we check whether the customer is from Germany.
-In case he is, the message in the German language is sent.
-Otherwise, we send the one in English.
+In case they are, a message in the German language is sent.
+Otherwise, we'll send it in English.

-If you need to split the flow into three branches, you may add another condition that will be checked after the customer goes to the No path.
+If you need to split the flow into three branches, you can add another condition that will be checked after the customer goes to the No path.

-For more information on the Segment-based split, jump tp this section.
+For more information on the Segment-based split, jump to this section.

 This type of Split condition lets you check how the customer interacted with the messages you have in the flow.